-Estimated number to be served in FY 14/15, 15/16 & 16/17 150 Budgeted funds for FY 14/15, 15/16 & 16/17 No new funds Estimated Annual Cost Per Client (for direct service programs only) N/A
+Estimated number to be served in FY 14/15, 15/16 & 16/17

+Budgeted funds for FY 14/15, 15/16 & 16/17

 Brighter Futures: (formerly Consumer Early Childhood Mental Health) provides community-based services to families with children who experience social, emotional, and behavioral health problems.
 The goal is to reduce isolation and form a supportive network.
 The program offers brief interventions; helps build personal resiliency and healthy relationships between parents and children.
 A multidisciplinary clinical team provides culturally and linguistically appropriate peer-mentorships, case management, parent education, psychotherapeutic services and linkages to supportive community services.
 Services are provided to Orange County residents, parents/families with children ages 6-13 years old.
 At this time, the program provides services in English and Spanish.